lucaslingle/pytorch_rl2/README.md

-# pytorch_rl2_mdp_lstm
+# RL^2: Fast Reinforcement Learning via Slow Reinforcement Learning

-Implementation of Duan et al., 2016 - RL^2: Fast Reinforcement via Slow Reinforcement Learning [[1]](https://arxiv.org/abs/1611.02779).
+This repo contains implementations of the algorithms, architectures, and environments from Duan et al., 2016 - ['RL^2: Fast Reinforcement Learning via Slow Reinforcement Learning'](https://arxiv.org/pdf/1611.02779.pdf), and Mishra et al., 2017 - ['A Simple Neural Attentive Meta-Learner'](https://arxiv.org/pdf/1707.03141.pdf).

-Previously, we implemented RL^2 for multi-armed bandit problems.
-This implementation focuses on tabular MDPs.
-A more general implementation may follow.
+It has also recently been redesigned to facilitate rapid prototyping of new stateful architectures for memory-based meta-reinforcement learning agents.

 ## Background

-The main idea of RL^2 and the related approach by Wang et al., 2016 [[2]](https://arxiv.org/abs/1611.05763), is as follows:

-A stateful reinforcement learning agent can be trained on a distribution of environments, using standard reinforcement learning algorithms, so that at every state they are encouraged to maximize the expected cumulative discounted reward [[3]](https://www.cis.upenn.edu/~mkearns/finread/BaxterBartlett.pdf#page=6).
+The main idea of RL^2 is that a reinforcement learning agent with memory can be trained on a distribution of environments, and can thereby learn an algorithm to effectively transition from exploring these environments to exploiting them.

-This stateful agent can be provided its previous action and the resulting immediate reward from that action.
-The agent's hidden state is believed to approximate sufficient statistics for the belief of which MDP the agent is in [[4]](https://arxiv.org/abs/1905.03030).
-This hidden state guides the agent's learning and behavior in the new environment.

-In practice, maximizing this objective tends to lead to policies that can explore a new environment to learn relevant information to obtain more reward.
-Intuitively, there may be some exploratory actions that tend to lead the agent to information states from which it can better exploit the environment.
-If in expectation the immediate reward plus the next information state has higher value than the previous information state, and if the parametrized value function equals the true value function, then the expectation the advantage of the action is positive, so an increase in the probability of the exploratory action under the policy is encouraged by the training process.

-Through such exploration, the agent can acquire the relevant information and transition from a highly exploratory policy to a highly exploitative policy purely through changes in its hidden state.

-After training, this means the agent can actively attempt to learn how to solve a given task even when the optimizer is turned off.
+In fact, the RL^2 training curriculum effectively trains an agent to behave as if it possesses a probabilistic model of the possible environments it is acting in.

+This theoretical background of RL^2 is discussed by Ortega et al., 2019 and a concise treatment can be found in [my blog post](https://lucaslingle.wordpress.com/2021/10/07/on-memory-based-meta-reinforcement-learning/).

 ## Getting Started